 - Set target scores: A core group of security SMEs set target scores, validated Categories, developed Subcategories, and performed an initial risk assessment and scoring.
 This phase helped the team validate that their approach could be a meaningful tool for prioritization and risk tolerance decisions.

-- Analyze results: They used the heat map format to examine areas of concern at the Subcategory level to further identify specific areas for improvement
+- Analyze results: They used the heat map format to examine areas of concern at the Subcategory level to further identify specific areas in need of improvement.

 Lastly, it’s worth remembering that cyber risk management is not an end result, but an ongoing process of iteration and dialogue about risk.

-Hyperproof’s compliance operations software can help organizations implement NIST 800-53 guidelines, support ongoing control evaluation efforts and improve the security of organization’s information systems.
+Hyperproof’s compliance operations software can help organizations implement NIST CSF guidelines, support ongoing control evaluation efforts and improve the security of organization’s information systems.
 Hyperproof makes complying with NIST guidelines easier by providing:

-- A starter template with NIST SP 800-53 security controls
+- A starter template with NIST CSF security controls.

-- Ability to quickly collect evidence to verify the efficacy of various controls
+- Tools to help you quickly collect evidence to verify the efficacy of various controls.

-- The ability to lever NIST SP 800-53 controls to comply with other cybersecurity and data privacy standards; the ability to map a control to multiple standards
+- The ability to leverage NIST CSF controls to comply with other cybersecurity and data privacy standards; the ability to map a control to multiple standards.

-- See your progress towards compliance, assign tasks and prioritize work streams
+- A way to see your progress towards compliance, assign tasks, and prioritize work streams.